jotfs/jotfs/README.md

 JotFS is a deduplicating file storage engine backed by S3.
 It works by splitting incoming files into small content-defined chunks and only storing those chunks which it has not seen yet.

+For a short explanation of how JotFS works, please see the [introductory article](https://www.eadan.net/blog/introducing-jotfs/).

 Features:

   - Reduces storage space